Information Online Limited

 What is "The Internet"?

 Two or more computers joined together (networked) is a network.
 Two or more networks joined is an internet.
 The Internet is millions of computers joined world wide.
 The Internet started in the late 1950’s and was used for US government use.
 It grew as educational and government agencies used it.
 Then as companies that did business needed to be connected it grew further.
-As telecommunication costs have dropped as technology gets cheaper more and more people can afford to connect to the Internet.
+As telecommunication and computer costs have dropped, as technology gets cheaper, more and more people can afford to connect to the Internet.
 The advantage is if part of the network goes down the messages on it take another route.

 What is the WWW?